KasparEtter/ef1p/pages/email/email.md

   when you have zero control over the trajectory of your darts.
-  While finding an appropriate nonce requires many computations, the recipient has to hash the message just once in oder to verify whether the required work has been done.
+  While finding an appropriate nonce requires many computations, the recipient has to hash the message just once in order to verify whether the required work has been done.
   The average difficulty of the problem can be adjusted by making the target range bigger or smaller.
   This technique was invented [in 1992](https://dl.acm.org/doi/10.5555/646757.705669) as a digital [postage stamp](https://en.wikipedia.org/wiki/Postage_stamp)